alexanderbazhenoff/zx-spectrum-various-sources/README.md

 # zx-spectrum various sources

+# About

 Lots of my various ZX-Spectrum assembler sources.
 Some of them written in the end of 90s, so I can't remember them all.
 Here is some my handmade tools and converters, which nowadays usually making on python etc. Others are loaders, screen output routines and patches, so you can find a 'game poke' or another tips.
 Unfinished sources also.

+# Preamble

+Since a school days in 90s I was totally passioned by 8-bit demoscane culture.
+A specially crack releases where all these wonderful effects first time came from.
+In the begging I was too lazy.
+So I watched some cool stuff and debug some stuff to watch a code tricks using hardware `shadow monitor` in my [`Scorpion ZS-256`](https://en.wikipedia.org/wiki/Scorpion_ZS-256), a Sergery Zonov's ZX-Spectrum Russian clone.

+In the end of 90s I was inspired to made not also a crack intro, just would love to fix firm bugs, performance, add TR-DOS save/load, exam some history of game making and all these stuff.
+In those days cracking games on ZX-Spectrum mostly went to the past, but still here was some revers-research.
+And yes, Russian users had their specific disk systems, so you need to adapt them from time to time.
+If you look on ZX-Spectrum archive you'll find a various TR-DOS versions of the same game from different crack teams.
+The reason is only in making this better than another guys, as the scene tradition.

+So until the middle 2005 more than 50 crack releases came.
+Some of them was with an intros, some of them just with sign, but fixed, packed, etc.

 ## TLDR